-Before I begin, I want to thank Joe Rosen and Art Kingsley, and other members of the Alumni Executive Board, for inviting me to speak tonight.
-I also want to thank Art for sending me all the W.W.
-II newsletters and other notes from that era, which provided me great research material for tonight's remarks.
+ST. AGNES ALUMNI ASSOCIATION OF SPARKILL, NEW YORK AUGUST 24, 1996 of all the World War II newsletters and other notes from that era, which provided great research material for tonight's remarks.
 Also, very special thanks to my brother Jim, a professional public affairs executive, for his immeasurable help in working with me in preparing tonight's address.